chocoteam/website/content/en/docs/Modeling/IntConstraints.md

 ## Table constraints

-Table constraints are really useful and make it possible to encode any relations.
+Table constraints are really useful and make it possible to encode any relationships.
 Table constraints expect an array of variables as input and a `Tuples` object.
 The latter stores a list of allowed (resp. forbidden) tuples, each of them expresses an allowed (resp. forbidden) combination  for the variables.
 Table constraints are also known as constraints *in extension* since all possible (or impossible) combinations are needed as input.